shilongdai/vsDiaryWriter/README.md

 Or: if your operating system's graphical ui supports it, double click the jar file.(when the gui of the application is done)

 This application uses SWT for it's GUI, so please use the appropriate version/release, or modify the pom file according to your operating system.

+# binary distributions
+Binary distribution of this application is available at: ftp://www.viperfish.net/journal/release/1.0/